How to Sell your Maryland Real Property without Realtors

-Read what constitutes good negotiations, various forms of negotiating with different individuals.
+Read what constitutes good negotiations, and various forms of negotiating with different individuals.
 Learn from the behaviors of those around you who are business people.
-Learn to think like a seller and comprehend a buyer's mind.
+Learn to think like a seller and comprehend a buyer’s mind.

 After putting your house on the market and having at least one open house, if you have done all things right, you can start getting offers.
 To ensure that you are dealing with serious customers, make sure people send their deals in writing.

-You've come all alone this far, so hopefully, you're a stellar negotiator too!
-Know that a successful contract is not one where you get what you want, but one where all parties walk away pleased with the arrangement they have made.
+You’ve come all alone this far, so hopefully, you’re a stellar negotiator too!
+Know that a successful contract is not one where you get what you want, but where all parties walk away pleased with the arrangement they have made.

 Try to keep your tone positive and your interactions friendly, so there is a greater chance of finding an agreement that makes everyone happy (or close to).
-Try to find a middle ground to see if a solution is feasible if there are problems that pull each side in different directions.
+Try to find a middle ground to see if a solution is feasible and if there are problems that pull each side in different directions.

 Even when you come to an arrangement that suits everyone, there are still several specifics to finalize.
 Pay careful attention to every step of this process to keep your sale on track.

 When the buyer has a loan, in most situations, the bank would have to assess the property to see if the buying price is at a fair market price.
 This may be irritating, but it’s how the bank guarantees their loans.

 If the bank, for whatever reason, comes back with a valuation lower than the negotiated selling price, the buyer would have to pay the difference in the amounts or risk losing the house.
 The bank would not accept a loan higher than the valuation considers the property worthwhile.